mapbox/mapbox-gl-native/platform/ios/README.md

 [![Circle CI build status](https://circleci.com/gh/mapbox/mapbox-gl-native.svg?style=shield)](https://circleci.com/gh/mapbox/workflows/mapbox-gl-native/tree/master)

+**Please note:** This is branch restores iOS 8 support to iOS SDK v4.5.0.
+There will be minimal maintenance for this branch.
+If iOS 8 support is not needed, please use the [latest release](https://github.com/mapbox/mapbox-gl-native/releases) of the Maps SDK for iOS.
+There are no plans to restore iOS 8 support to `master`.

 A library based on [Mapbox GL Native](../../README.md) for embedding interactive map views with scalable, customizable vector maps into Cocoa Touch applications on iOS using Objective-C, Swift, or Interface Builder.

 This repository is for day-to-day development of the SDK.
 Building the SDK yourself requires [a number of dependencies and steps](../../INSTALL.md) that are unnecessary for developing production applications.
 For production applications, please consider installing an official, prebuilt release instead; see the [Mapbox iOS SDK website](https://www.mapbox.com/ios-sdk/) for installation instructions.